Fungal skin infections are common throughout much of the natural world.

 Onychomycosis is the medical name for a fungal infection on the nails.
-It is caused by a vegetable parasite that enters through the free edge and continues to spread on the nail.
+It is caused by a vegetable parasite that enters through the free edge and spreads on the nail.

 The toenails are much more likely to be affected by this infection than the fingernails.

-An unpleasant odor is most likely to be present when having fungal infection on your nails.
+An unpleasant odor is most likely to be present when having a fungal infection on your nails.